 Eucalyptus is an evergreen tree native to Australia but cultivated worldwide.

-It has many uses and has been shown to be beneficial for respiratory problems, such as bronchitis, colds, and asthma (source).
+It has many uses and has been shown to be beneficial for respiratory problems, such as bronchitis and colds (source).
+It has also been found to have therapeutic benefits in inflammatory airway diseases, such as asthma and chronic obstructive pulmonary disease (COPD) (source).

 It is also known to be a gentle expectorant and to promote drainage from congested sinuses.
 Some over-the-counter cough medications have eucalyptus oil as one of their active ingredients.